 6. GPS with a Wyoming Hunting and Fishing GPS Map

 It is absolutely essential to have a GPS with the very latest land ownership and boundary information.
 Navigating Wyoming’s wealth of state and federal lands, as well as combinations of public and private lands open to hunting in the form of Hunter Management Areas (HMAs), Walk-in Areas, Wildlife Habitat Management Areas (WHMAs) can be daunting without the aid of modern technology.
-You can purchase the Wyoming Hunting and Fishing GPS Map from the Wyoming Game and Fish Department Store.
+You can check ahead on the Game & Fish Access Page.
 Be sure to check the regulations for each type of area you are planning to hunt as they all have their own set of rules.

 7. Binoculars